I love yogurt and I use a lot of it in cooking and baking, as well as eating it as is.

 Following is a quote from the California Milk Board:

 “Yogurt is formed by the growth of two bacterial organisms in milk; Streptococcus thermophilus and Lactobacillus bulgaricus which turn the milk sugars into lactic acid.
 These are two separate bacteria that are active at different times during processing.
 Some times you will also find yogurt that contains other “”Probiotic”” cultures such as Lactobacillus acidophilus, Bifidobacterium longum, and Bifidobacterium infantis which are bacterium normally found in your intestines.
 Together these bacteria aid in digestion and the synthesis of vitamins.
 Here are the required steps.
 Heat milk to between 180 and 200 °F. Heating the milk is done for a few reasons.
 First, to sterilize/pasteurize the milk so that the yogurt bacteria/culture has a hospitable place to grow in.
 It is not desirable to incubate contaminating bacteria that might be present in the unsterilized milk.
 Heating should be done even with pasteurized milk to help make a smooth thick yogurt.
 Heating the milk also helps stop the whey from separating out quite as much.
 You must then cool milk to 115 °F and add yogurt culture.
 (If the milk is too hot it will kill the yogurt bacteria.)
 Stir in yogurt culture gently until dissolved.
 Hold temperature at 105 to 110 °F for approximately 8-10 hours.
 This allows your “”good”” bacteria to grow.
-The methods listed in the post are suitable for this.
 Finally, you must refrigerate the processed yogurt for at least two hours.
 Refrigeration help slow the continued bacterial growth.
 If yogurt is not refrigerated it will become sour.”

 I use yogurt for many purposes, which is why I prepare so much.